A Kenya Safari: The Ultimate Family Adventure for First-Timers

 Start Early: Book your Kenya safari 6–12 months in advance, especially for peak season (July–October) or popular shoulder months (January–March).

 Consider a Specialist: Work with Kenya safari specialists who understand family dynamics and can recommend age-appropriate accommodations and activities.
+Our safari travel style guide can help clarify what kind of experience suits your family.

 Build in Rest Days: Don’t over-schedule your Kenya safari.
 Include downtime for swimming, relaxing, and processing the incredible experiences.